olivertomic/hoggorm/README.rst

 		- `PCA on NIR spectroscopy data`_ measured on gasoline
 		- `PCA on sensory data`_ measured on cheese
   - for `PCR`_
-		- `PCR on sensory and fluorescence spectroscopy data`_ measured on cheese
+		- `PCR on sensory and fluorescence spectroscopy data`_ measured on cheese |ColabPCRCheese|
   - for `PLSR1`_ for univariate response (one response variable)
     	- `PLSR1 on NIR spectroscopy and octane data`_ measured on gasoline
   - for `PLSR2`_ for multivariate response (multiple response variables)
-    	- `PLSR2 on sensory and fluorescence spectroscopy data`_ measured on cheese
+    	- `PLSR2 on sensory and fluorescence spectroscopy data`_ measured on cheese |ColabPLSR2Cheese|
   - for matrix correlation coefficients `RV and RV2`_
 		- `RV and RV2 coefficient on sensory and fluorescence spectroscopy data`_ measured on cheese |ColabSensory| |BinderSensory|
   - for the `SMI`_ (similarity of matrix index)